I have recently returned from a trip to Afghanistan.

 I also visited the well-known cities of Herat and Mazar-i Sharif.
 With its spectacular architecture, Herat reminded me strongly of Iran and was my favourite part of the trip.
 Unfortunately, security did not allow venturing outside the city.
 The magnificent Shrine of Hazrat Ali aside, Mazar-i Sharif was a lot less interesting as a city, but excelled at the variety of excursions outside it.
 I took a day trip to Samangan and half-day trips to Hairatan, the Hazara village nearby (“Qariye Hazara” in Dari) and Balkh.
 Hairatan was by far the most random destination of the above: its sole attraction was Amu Darya, the river separating Afghanistan and Uzbekistan, and, to a lesser extent, the bridge connecting the two countries.
 It was certainly a long drive to see not exactly much – but we had a whale of a time.

 And what about Bamyan, I hear you ask?
 Disappointingly, I had to skip this mountainous region renowned for its spectacular natural beauty which had been my primary objective when originally planning my first trip to Afghanistan.
 Many of you have heard about the Taliban attack on the Intercontinental Hotel in Kabul in January 2018, in which 22 people were killed.
 Nine of the victims were international staff of KamAir, Afghanistan’s leading airline, including pilots and crew members from Ukraine and Venezuela.
 The subsequent departure of over 50 more foreign staff meant that the airline grounded several of its planes and cancelled over half of its international and domestic flights.
-The Bamyan route was one of them, and the flights have not resumed to this day.
+The Bamyan route was one of them, and it wouldn’t be until February 2019 for regular flights to resume.

 Why didn’t I simply drive?
 Like most land routes in Afghanistan, the two roads from Kabul to Bamyan are considered dangerous, and the risk of rapid deterioration of security is high.
 As I was travelling with a reputable international travel company, they were not prepared to take the risk of transporting me to Bamyan by land.
 However, it is not impossible: see “Getting Around Afghanistan” below.